hayes/pothos/packages/deno/packages/plugin-relay/README.md

 The `relayOptions` object passed to builder can contain the following properties:

 - `clientMutationId`: `required` (default) | `omit` | `optional`.
-Determins if clientMutationId fields are created on connections, and if they are required.
+Determins if clientMutationId fields are created on `relayMutationFields`, and if they are required.
 - `cursorType`: `String` | `ID`.
 Determines type used for cursor fields.
 Defaults behavior due to legacy reasons is `String` for everything except for connection arguments which use `ID`.
   Overwritting this default is hightly encouraged.